Widow Clicquot: Plot

 In Napoleonic France, Barbe-Nicole Ponsardin Clicquot is widowed by the early death of her beloved husband François, an unsuccessful winemaker.
-She refuses to sell her husband's vineyards and decides to use her own money to finance the flailing business.
+She refuses to sell her husband's vineyards and decides to use her own money to finance the failing business.
 She institutes unconventional planting techniques, despite the hesitance of her workers and her father-in-law Phillipe.
 She develops a pink champagne that impresses the Clicquots' friend, wine merchant Louis Bohne, and collaborates with him to smuggle champagne to Amsterdam in defiance of Napoleon's trade embargoes.

 The shipment to Amsterdam is lost, devastating Barbe-Nicole.
 She begins selling off her material possessions in order to keep the winery afloat.
 However, Louis manages to get a few bottles to Russia, where the sweet wine proves popular in advance of the Great Comet of 1811.
 After Napoleon's exile, Barbe-Nicole and Louis take advantage of the chaos and begin selling in Russia in earnest.

 Barbe-Nicole's success unsettles her male peers, and she is brought to trial for violating a law preventing women from owning business.
 Her accusers claim that she refuses to marry Louis as remaining a widow would allow her continued ownership of the winery.
 Barbe-Nicole lambasts her accusers.
 Louis publicly proposes to her, and she rejects him.

 Epilogue cards reveal that Barbe-Nicole never remarried and the business would eventually become the Veuve Clicquot champagne dynasty.